jhoffman37/capstone_ResumeToday/README.md

 We are using TypeScript to have a better type system

+A .env file will be required to run the webserver.
+It should contain the following:
+- Optional: PORT (defaults to 5163)
+- DATABASE_URL (the url to the database)

 ### Dependencies
 - express
 - node
 - pg
 - typescript
-- .env file with the database url and port number